-(d) The mayor or chief executive officer of that qualified city, or his or her designee, who shall serve for the duration of the mayor's or chief executive officer's term of office.
+(d) The mayor or chief executive officer of that qualified city or qualified school district other than a qualified school district described in section 4(2), or his or her designee, who shall serve for the duration of the mayor's or chief executive officer's term of office.

-(e) One member appointed by the governor from a list of 3 or more individuals nominated by the senate majority leader who have knowledge, skill, or experience in the field of business or finance, and who shall possess knowledge, training, skill, or experience in budgeting, revenue forecasting, debt management or borrowing, actuarial science, law, or business operations, and 1 of whom is a resident of that qualified city.
+(e) One member appointed by the governor from a list of 3 or more individuals nominated by the senate majority leader who have knowledge, skill, or experience in the field of business or finance, and who shall possess knowledge, training, skill, or experience in budgeting, revenue forecasting, debt management or borrowing, actuarial science, law, or business operations, and 1 of whom is a resident of that qualified city or qualified school district.

-(f) One member appointed by the governor from a list of 3 or more individuals nominated by the speaker of the house of representatives who have knowledge, skill, or experience in the field of business or finance, and who shall possess knowledge, training, skill, or experience in budgeting, revenue forecasting, debt management or borrowing, actuarial science, law, or business operations, and 1 of whom is a resident of that qualified city.
+(f) One member appointed by the governor from a list of 3 or more individuals nominated by the speaker of the house of representatives who have knowledge, skill, or experience in the field of business or finance, and who shall possess knowledge, training, skill, or experience in budgeting, revenue forecasting, debt management or borrowing, actuarial science, law, or business operations, and 1 of whom is a resident of that qualified city or qualified school district.